nelstrom/branflakes/scripts/script.md

 ## Example: timing issues

-* show the template without using a modifier
-* show it in the browser
-* how about we add syntax highlighting?
-* we'll use highlight.js
+### Simple modifier with static imports

+In this template, we've got a code block.
+Here's how it looks when rendered in the Browser.

+The first thing I'm thinking when I look at this is: can we have syntax highlighting please?

+There's loads of open source libraries out there that we could use.
+I've chosen highlight.js.

-* here's a modifier that applies syntax highlighting to the element it's used on
+To integrate it, I've created a modifier.
+The modifier recieves an element as an argument, then applies syntax highlighting to the element.

-* we can use it like this
-* show it in the browser: we have syntax highlighting
-* show the source: classes and markup added
+We can use the modifier by calling it in the 'element-space' of the element where we want to apply syntax highlighting.
+And here's how it looks in the Browser now.
+It works!

+Let's take a look at the markup: you can see that some classes have been added to the original element, and the content within has been enhanced with span elements and their corresponding styles.

-* if we wanted to test this functionality, we could do it like this
+And if we wanted to test that functionality, it might look something like this:

-* this test passes
+1. we're gonna visit that route
+2. then we'll look up the element by `id` and assert that it has the class applied by highlight.js

+Let's run the test... and it passes.

-* is it flaky?
-We can't be sure, but hopefully not.
+Is it flaky?
+We can't know for sure, but... let's hope not!
-* let's change that

-* static import means highlight.js is always included in the bundle
+### Simple modifier with dynamic imports

-* our users have to pay that tax, whether or not they use that functionality
+The way that we've implemented this modifier has one notable downside: we've inflated our bundle by adding the highlight.js library.
+Our users have to pay that tax, even if they never visit a page that uses this functionality.

-* using a dynamic import means highlight.js will be excluded from the main bundle, and loaded on demand when needed
-* demonstrate network tab with eager modifier: no additional scripts loaded, highlighting applies instantly
-* demonstrate network tab with lazy modifier: additional scripts are loaded, highlighting applies after a momentary delay
+Here's an alternative implementation of the modifier, which uses a dynamic import.

+I want to show you the before and after, so you can see the difference.
+There's two things I want to draw your attention to:

+1. the `JS` documents loaded in the Network panel
+2. the highlighted text itself

+First, we'll use the original modifier with the static imports.
+If I load the app's homepage, it loads a bunch of scripts.
+When I navigate to the route that uses the syntax highlighting functionality, we see highlighted text.
+No extra scripts are loaded.

+Next, we'll switch to the modifier with the dynamic imports.
+Again, I'll load the app's homepage, and it loads a bunch of scripts.
+Watch when I navigate to the route with the syntax highlighting.
+We get a couple of new scripts appearing in the network tab.
+So we're loading the library on demand, only paying the cost when we actually need it.

+There's another thing to note here.
+I'll do a slow-motion replay... notice that there's a flash of unhighlighted text?
+It takes a moment to fetch the highlight.js library and to initialize it.
+It's barely noticable unless I slow down time.

-* from a performance point of view, this is an improvement
+From a performance point of view, this is an improvement

-* but we've broken our tests!
+But... we've broken our tests!

-* show tests
 * describe the marble run